pyvista/pyvista/docs/extras/building_vtk.rst

 Building VTK from source on Linux is fairly easy.
 Using the default build settings, build a Python wheel of VTK using ``ninja`` using the following script.
 This script assumes Python 3.9, but you can use any modern Python version.
+For some additional useful options, see the `conda-forge recipe <https://github.com/conda-forge/vtk-feedstock/blob/master/recipe/build.sh>`__.
+Most of the ones below are designed to reduce the build time and resulting wheel size.

 .. code-block:: bash